Progressive rollout

 If the flag is disabled when a progressive rollout is created, the progressive rollout automatically enables the flag as soon as it starts.

-Please remember that the progressive rollout will be stopped in the following actions:
+Please remember that the progressive rollout will be stopped in the following scenarios:

-• If the Kill Switch is configured and matches the conditions to disable the flag.
+- If a Kill Switch is configured and matches the conditions to disable the flag.

 The rollout provides two main options when setting it up: